Skip to main content

 Does Early Action Offer an Admissions Benefit, Too?

-While it doesn’t offer as significant a boost as early decision, most early action programs still provide some admissions advantage.
+Most early action (EA) programs still provide some admissions advantage, albeit not as significant a boost as early decision.
 Single-choice or restrictive early action has more benefits than regular early action.
-For example, Harvard’s restrictive early action acceptance rate for the class of 2026 was 7.87%, compared to the overall acceptance rate of 2.34%.
+For example, Yale’s restrictive early action acceptance rate for the 2024-25 academic year was 11%, compared to the overall acceptance rate of 4%.

-Early action programs probably don’t offer as big of an advantage as early decision because they don’t offer as big of an advantage to colleges, either.
-Early action, even single-choice or restrictive early action, still leave room for accepted students to change their mind and attend another school.
+Early action programs don’t offer as big an advantage as early decision because they don’t offer as big an advantage to colleges.
+Early action, even single-choice or restrictive early action, still leaves room for accepted students to change their minds and attend another school.
 While the applicant’s demonstrated interest is still seen as an advantage to admissions committees, it isn’t as significant as the sure bet that early decision applicants represent.

 Do All Schools Favor Early Applicants?

-Most notably, the early action acceptance rate at MIT historically is very similar to its regular decision acceptance rate.
-So, while most colleges do favor early decision candidates, the degree to which this occurs varies from one school to another, and at some schools, it can even be insignificant.
+Most notably, the early action acceptance rates at Caltech and Notre Dame are very similar to thier regular decision acceptance rate.
+Although most colleges do favor early decision candidates, the degree to which this occurs varies from one school to another, and at some schools, it can even be insignificant.

 What are My Chances of Acceptance?

-College applications take time, especially if your school is not available on the Common App.
+College applications are time consuming, especially if your school is not available on the Common App.
 They also cost money!
 When you’re applying early decision, you have less time to craft your responses, get your recommendations, and save up for application fees.
 With all this effort, you’re probably pretty concerned about your chances of getting in!

 When you’re confronted with your acceptance chances, everything can seem overwhelming.
 We’re here to help!
-With a free CollegeVine account, you gain access to our admissions calculator.
-We’ll let you know your chances of acceptance at top schools based on your academic and extracurricular profile, and show you how your chances change if you apply early.
+CollegeVine’s free admissions calculator lets you know your chances of acceptance at top schools based on your academic and extracurricular profile, and shows you how your chances change if you apply early.

 Kate Sundquist